Last updated on January 22nd, 2024 at 11:19 am

 Here is the comprehensive table showing the data from 2005 to 2021.

-What percentage of Americans falls in each FICO score range?
+What percentage of Americans fall in each FICO score range?

-The percentage of Americans for different categories of FICO score vary.
+The percentage of Americans for different categories of FICO score varies.

 16% of Americans fall in the poor credit score category.